travigd/documentation/dotnet-api/stream-metadata.md

     </tbody>
 </table>

-If instead you want to work with raw JSON you can use the Raw methods for stream metadata.
+If instead you want to work with raw JSON you can use the raw methods for stream metadata.

 ```csharp
 Task<RawStreamMetadataResult> GetStreamMetadataAsRawBytesAsync(string stream, UserCredentials userCredentials = null)
 ```

-This will return a RawStreamMetadataResult.
+This will return a `RawStreamMetadataResult`.
 The fields on this result are:

 <table>
     <thead>